 + Are there membership fees?

 Nope!
 There are no fees to be a part of the Trail Mavens community.
 Each trip is priced individually, and that price varies based on duration, venue, and trip type.
 The regular and early-bird prices can be found on the registration page for each trip.
 Check out what's coming up here!
-Most of our local day hikes and happy hours are free.
+Our local day hikes and happy hours are free.